Get to know the charges

 Help’s on hand

 Head to the help centre to have all your questions answered.
-And you can chat to Team Dodl in the app or at hello@dodl.co.uk.
+And you can chat to Team Dodl anytime in the app or at hello@dodl.co.uk.

 Get a little help